Photon paths in the hyperbolic topological black hole spacetime of conformal Weyl gravity: Hyperbolic topological black hole spacetime in conformal Weyl gravity

 \subsection{Allowed orbits}

-As we have mentioned, under the assumption that $\gamma< \gamma_c$ and $k<k_{ext}$, massless particles can perform different kinds of orbits, which depend, in essence, on their impact parameter.
-In this way, based on the classification of $b$ shown in the left panel of Figure \ref{f2}, we present a brief qualitative description of the angular motions permitted for photons in hyperbolic topological black holes in conformal Weyl gravity. \begin{itemize} \item \emph{Unbounded trajectories (capture zone)}: If $0<b\equiv b_f <b_{c}$, the incident photons fall inexorably to one of the two horizons, depending on the initial conditions placed on their velocity.
+As we have mentioned, under the assumption that $\gamma< \gamma_c$ and $k<k_{ext}$, massless particles can perform different kinds of orbits, which depend on their impact parameter.
+In this way, based on the classification of $b$ shown in the left panel of Figure \ref{f2}, we present a brief qualitative description of the angular motions permitted for photons in the chosen invariant $2$-plane of the non-compact hyperbolic topological black hole spacetimes in conformal Weyl gravity. \begin{itemize} \item \emph{Unbounded trajectories (capture zone)}: If $0<b\equiv b_f <b_{c}$, the incident photons fall inexorably to one of the two horizons, depending on the initial conditions placed on their velocity.
 The cross section, $\sigma$, in this geometry is \cite{wald}

 \item \emph{Critical trajectories}: If $b=b_{c}$, photons can stay in the unstable inner circular orbit of radius $r_{m}$.
 Therefore, the photons that arrive from the initial distance $r_i$ ($r_+ < r_i< r_m$, or $r_m< r_i<r_{++}$) can asymptotically fall to a circle of radius $r_{m}$.
 The proper period in such an orbit is given by